Kelvin-K-Cho/dos/README.md

 - Vanilla Javascript for overall gameplay.
 - HTML/CSS for visuals and styling.
-- Webpack for bundling and modularize program, enforcing Separation of Concerns.
+- Webpack to bundle and modularize program, enforcing Separation of Concerns.

 ### Implementation Timeline